GRR vs NRR: Gross vs Net Revenue Retention Explained

-GRR is your floor — the worst-case scenario if expansion stopped tomorrow.
-NRR is your ceiling — what actually happens when upgrades offset churn.
-Most founders track one and ignore the other.
+GRR is your floor, the worst-case scenario if expansion stopped tomorrow.
+NRR is your ceiling, what actually happens when upgrades offset churn.
+Understanding GRR vs NRR is essential because most founders track one and ignore the other.
 That’s a mistake.
-You need both to understand retention, and it takes five minutes to learn the difference.
+You need both to understand retention, and the GRR vs NRR comparison takes five minutes to learn.

 Quick Answer

+The GRR vs NRR distinction comes down to one question: do you count expansion or not?
 GRR (Gross Revenue Retention) measures how much revenue you keep from existing customers, ignoring any expansion.
 It maxes out at 100%.
 NRR (Net Revenue Retention) includes expansion revenue from upgrades and add-ons, so it can exceed 100%.
-GRR tells you if your base is leaking.
-NRR tells you if your existing customers are growing.
+The GRR vs NRR pair tells you two different stories: GRR tells you if your base is leaking, NRR tells you if your existing customers are growing.
 Fix GRR first, then optimize NRR.

 Comparison Table